OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Seed

-A Seed links together the publisher site identity and a transaction id.
+A Seed links together the publisher site identity and one to many transaction id.

 ### Transmission Requests